📋 Article Contents

 Frequency: 2.462 GHz

-These channels do not overlap, so they do not interfere with each other.
-The remaining channels overlap and cause problems.
+These channels do not overlap, so they do not interfere.
+The other channels (2-5, 7-10, 12-13) "step" on them and cause problems.
+It's like trying to talk while someone else is talking next to you!

 Channels 36-48